FormatFuzzer: Effective Fuzzing of Binary File Formats: Decision Seeds

 Given a decision seed, the generation process is completely deterministic.
 The decision seed encodes the essential features of a given file in a representation which is tailored for fuzzing by exhaustively exploring the file structure.
 The correspondence between the decision seeds and the generated files can be thought of as a partial function $f:{\rm\it Seeds}\nrightarrow {\rm\it Files}$.
 For some values of the seed, the generation can fail.
 For example, say we have taken an evil decision such as an invalid \texttt{color\_type} in the PNG IHDR chunk.
 This makes it impossible to later generate the data for another chunk.
 But if the generation succeeds, it associates the seed $s$ to a unique well-defined file $f(s)$.
 The resulting file $f(s)$ is not guaranteed to conform to the format specification (for instance, due to evil decisions), but it should be valid with high probability.
 This mapping $f$ is not injective, but ideally every valid file should be obtainable by the generator, i.e. ${\rm\it Valid}\subseteq f({\rm\it Seeds})$.
+This completeness property can be experimentally checked by attempting to parse valid files -- say, downloaded from the Internet -- with \tool{}.
+As discussed in the next section, whenever parsing succeeds, we also obtain a decision seed for the parsed file, which in turn means that this file can be the output of the \tool{} generator by taking the appropriate decisions.